-Once you have registered for the course in mystudies, you can enroll to an exercise group.
-To do that, please go to https://expert.ethz.ch/enroll/AS18/infcse, log in with your ETH account and then choose one of the listed exercise groups.
+Once you have received a [code]expert registration link by email, follow it, log in with your ETH account and then chose one of the listed exercise groups.
 Enrolling takes place on a first come, first served basis.

-Should you face any technical problems, please contact the course's head assistant, Francois Serre, serref@inf.ethz.ch.
+Should you face any technical problems, please contact the course's head assistant, Linard Arquint linard.arquint@inf.ethz.ch.